mass-Eve/-programming-with-cpp/Day18/readme.md

 ## *From the above example, it is pretty clear that if the inheritance is private, then even the public members of the base class are inherited as private members of the derived class.*

 ### Example 2 ~
-- This time, what we are acty doing is that, we are creating a new member function, `addData()` function to add the programmer employee name, and ID.
+- This time, what we are actually doing is that, we are creating a new member function, `addData()` function to add the programmer employee name, and ID.
 Becuase in this case, the employee name and ID are accessible to us, but the only thing which is preventing us from accessing them is that they are in the private section of our `Programmer` class.
 - That is why, we have created an `addData()` function to access them inside the `Programmer` class.
 - Also there is one more problem, since all the things are coming as private members in the derived class, the `displayData()` function, which is displaying the employee name and ID, is also in the private domain.
 - To resolve this, we have made two changes.